gavinlyonsrepo/RpiMotorLib/Documentation/L298N_DC.md

 The PWM signal or duty cycle is a floating point number and a percentage can be set from 0 to 100.

-This sofware and L298N should work with any DC Motor between rated 5 and 35 volts This library was tested on a number including the RF-310T-11400
+This sofware and L298N should work with any DC Motor between rated 5 and 35 volts.
+This library was tested on a RF-310T-11400 DC motor.

 Software
 -------------------------------------------

-The file rpi_dc_lib.py contains code for this component It consists of a class called L298NMDc and five functions The four function is called
+The file rpi_dc_lib.py contains code for this component It consists of a class called L298NMDc and five functions The five functions is called:
 1. forward = Drive motor forward,  passed one argument = duty cycle %
 2. backward = drive motor backward,  passed one argument = duty cycle %
 3. stop = stop motor, passed one argument = duty cycle %